sstarcher/newrelic-private-minion/README.md

 # New Relic Private Minion

 This allows you to use New Relic Synthetics for for service that are not publically available for New Relic Synthetics to access.
+See New Relic for full [documentation](https://docs.newrelic.com/docs/synthetics/new-relic-synthetics/private-locations/install-containerized-private-minions-cpms)

+### Add Repo
+* helm repo add sstarcher https://shanestarcher.com/helm-charts/

 ### Setup
 * [Create a private location](https://docs.newrelic.com/docs/synthetics/new-relic-synthetics/private-locations/private-locations-overview-monitor-internal-sites-add-new-locations#create-location)